fatimajamali81/github-actions-pytest/README.md

 - `tests/test_main.py` : Contains unit tests for the functions defined in app/main.py using pytest.

-- `requirements.txt' : Lists the project dependencies, including pytest for testing.
+- `requirements.txt` : Lists the project dependencies, including pytest for testing.

-- `README.md' : Provides an overview of the project, repository structure, and instructions for running the application and tests.
+- `README.md` : Provides an overview of the project, repository structure, and instructions for running the application and tests.

 ## Getting Started